-Late autumn and early winter often leave our gardens looking bare and unsightly.
+Late autumn and early winter often leave gardens looking bare and unsightly.
 One way to improve both the appearance and the health of your garden is to use winter cover crops.

 Inexpensive and easy to grow, cover crops are a simple investment in your garden’s long term health.
-[They look nice, too!]
+They look nice, too!

 You can grow a surprising amount of food in your own yard.
 Ask me how!